AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 ### Scope

-Based on internal testing, the AI Assistant is 48% accurate and 37% partially accurate regarding **unambiguous** documentation questions based on Real-Time Customer Data Platform and Audiences.
-Questions submitted outside of this scope will have dramatically lower correctness due to either the documentation not being part of the index or the documentation retrieval model not being trained in that area.
+The AI Assistant can answer queries based on the documentation and your data usage.

+#### Documentation

+You can ask documentation questions based on Real-Time Customer Data Platform and Audiences.
 Currently, the documentation index contains:

 * Adobe Experience Platform (Real-Time CDP and Audiences)
 * Adobe Journey Optimizer
 * Customer Journey Analytics

 The documentation retrieval model is trained on Experience Platform (Real-Time CDP and Audiences).

-### Usage data scope
+Questions regarding Creative Cloud or non-Adobe topics cannot be answered.

+#### Data usage

-You can ask the AI Assistant questions about your usage data in the following domains:
+You can ask the AI Assistant questions about your data usage in the following domains:

 * Attributes
 * Datasets